WGautier/cflab/README.md

 ## Simple CF Client

-A simple example of using Cloud Foundry Java Client to access Stackato
+A simple example of using the [Cloud Foundry Java Client](https://github.com/cloudfoundry/cf-java-client) to access Stackato.
+After installing the Stackato self-signed certificate to the Java keystore, the client connects to Stackato and calls a handful of methods to show the spaces, apps, and services.

 ### Quick Start

-The fastest way to get this running is with docker.
+The fastest way to get this running is with docker:

 ```bash
 git clone https://github.com/bcferrycoder/cflab